YaseminBilgic/YaseminBilgic/README.md

 ### Hi!
 Welcome to My Github Profile 👋

-- 🔭 I’m Software Automation Engineer
+- 🔭 I’m Full Stack Automation Engineer
 - 🌱 I'm working on a project with framework TestNG and Cucumber
 - 🌱 I'm instructor on Selenium, SQL and GitGithub
 - 💪 Fun fact: I love coding 💻